iamhummingom/aws-users/README.md

 # aws-users
-create aws users for my repos
+create aws user creadentials for my for my repos.